Plexlogic/developer/docs/webhooks.md

 ## Technical details

-- We don’t 100% guarantee the events are sent in order, but we do have a `createdAt` timestamp on all the events.
+- We provide a loose capability that attempts to preserve the order of messages.
+However, receiving messages in the exact order they are sent is not guaranteed.
+Use the `createdAt` timestamp field on all the events to determine the order.
-- For each POST request for an event, we have a 5 second timeout.
+- For each POST request for an event, we have a 5-second timeout.
-- When an event fails to be sent to your endpoint, we retry three times every 2 seconds.
+- If an event cannot be sent to your endpoint, we will retry 3 times before giving up.